linnenschmidt/SlmQueueDoctrine/README.md

 The following options can be set per queue ;

-- connection (defaults to 'doctrine.documentmanager.odm_default') : Name of the registered doctrine connection service
+- document_manager (defaults to 'doctrine.documentmanager.odm_default') : Name of the registered doctrine connection service
-- document (defaults to 'SlmQueueDoctrineODM\Document\Task') : Document class which should be used to store jobs
+- document (defaults to 'SlmQueueDoctrineODM\Document\QueueDefault') : Document class which should be used to store jobs
 - delete_lifetime (defaults to 0) : How long to keep deleted (successful) jobs (in minutes)
 - buried_lifetime (defaults to 0) : How long to keep buried (failed) jobs (in minutes)
 - sleep_when_idle (defaults to 1) : How long show we sleep when no jobs available for processing (in seconds)